RonalOrtuno/homework-1/README.md

 along side my classmates.
 I attempted to take a dance course when I was still attening Fullerton College but sadly the class got canceled due to not enough students being enrolled.
 I want to take another dance course in the future.
 Hopefully CSUF has dance courses that actually get full.

+Final Commit: I think this is the final paragraph needed for the commit.
+I'm not sure what "commits" are.
+From my understanding, commits are like wave points?
+I see them as like, save points that tell the editor or maybe the professor where the user saved their file or significant changes?
+I'm still wondering why I had to do 10 commits since it seems like a lot and a little tideous but whatever.